 How Will I Know If My Oil Went Bad?

 Just like milk, you’ll know when CBD oil goes bad due to the unpleasant smell.
 Also look for cloudy or foggy oil as a sign you should throw the product away.

 Temperature Exposure During Transit

 Occasionally, your products may go through hot environments in transit to your destination.
-If your products are damaged in the shipping process due to heat, you are entitled to a free exchange for a new product.
-Click here for details on our exchange policy.
+If your products are damaged in the shipping process due to heat, please contact our customer care center and we'll set your order right.
+As part of our 90-day worry-free policy, we refund any product within 90 days of its delivery date for any reason.
+Check here for details on product return and getting customer support.